mjhmilla/Millard2024VEXATMuscleLSDYNA/README.md

 This is an LS-DYNA implementation of Millard et al.'s VEXAT muscle model that also includes the reflex controller described in Wochner et al. This material has only been compiled and tested in LS-DYNA R9.3.1 using the MPP (  massively-parallel-processing) interface.
 It is possible to build the SMP (shared-memory-parallel) interface, but this has not been tested as of July 2024).
 This model is benchmarked in [1], formulated in [2], and uses the reflex controller described in [3].
 Please reference papers [1,2] if you use the VEXAT muscle model, and paper [3] for the reflex-controller.

-1. Matthew Millard, Norman Stutzig, Jörg Fehr, Tobias Siebert.
-A benchmark of muscle models to length changes great and small.
-Journal of the Mechanical Behavior of Biomedical Materials.
-2024 (submitted)
+1. A benchmark of muscle models to length changes great and small Matthew Millard, Norman Stutzig, Jorg Fehr, Tobias Siebert bioRxiv 2024.07.26.605117; doi: https://doi.org/10.1101/2024.07.26.605117 (submitted to Journal of the Mechanical Behavior of Biomedical Materials)

 2. Matthew Millard, David W Franklin, Walter Herzog.
 A three filament mechanistic model of musculotendon force and impedance. eLife 12:RP88344, https://doi.org/10.7554/eLife.88344.3, 2024 (accepted)